-When using the Open Desktop you are able to connect local drives to the virtual machine to allow for the transfer of data to and from the Open Desktop.
-This feature is only available on the Open Desktop, no other desktop supports this.
-If you want to move a file to your CIG desktop, first upload this to your Open Desktop then use the Web Transfer service from the Open Desktop to submit this file for transfer approval (see Web Transfer later in this guide).
+When using the CPRD Windows Desktop you are able to connect local drives to the virtual machine to allow for the transfer of data to and from the Open Desktop.
+This feature is only available on the Windows Desktop, not via services such as R Studio.